AFC Cup cancelled, Champions League further delayed due to virus

 The Asian Football Confederation had hoped to restart its long-delayed Cup competition next month in four host countries, but following a meeting of the executive committee Thursday they blew the whistle on the plans.

 “These are tough times for everyone connected with football — and sport in general,” said AFC president Sheikh Salman bin Ebrahim al-Khalifa.
-Officials also said some matches in the Champions League — the region’s showpiece tournament, which resumes next week in Qatar — would be further delayed.
+Officials also said some matches in the Champions League.

-The single-leg final will now take place on December 19.
-Officials previously said it would take place on December 5.
-East Zone group matches will now be played from November 15 to December 13.